Sawbones at 50: A Legacy of Confidence Through Practice

 We don’t take that lightly.
 To us, it’s a reminder that when people say “Sawbones Lab,” they’re really talking about a level of expectation: realistic anatomy, consistent performance, and training tools that hold up to repeated use.

-Expanding across specialties
+Expanding across healthcare specialties

 50 years in, still focused on the work